Last updated on November 29th, 2023 at 11:29 pm

 Another style women wore in the 1960s and 1970s, you can achieve this ultra simple hairstyle in a few minutes.
 Just part hair in the middle, pull together and secure each of two sections.
 Finally, “puff” up your natural hair.

-3. Feed-in High Ponytail
+3. Feed-in High Ponytail African American Hairstyles

 This hairstyle might seem difficult when creating it for the first time, but well mastered, this technique allows you to make real works of art.
 You simply tie-up your braided locks to make a ponytail, high on the head.

-5. The Twist Out
+5. The Twist Out African American Hairstyles

 This is the easiest way to create curls.
 Just braid or twists hair, let it stay for several hours to set, and then undo to enjoy natural curls.

-6. The Wash And Go/ No Fuss Hair Coils
+6. The Wash and Go/ No Fuss Hair Coils

-With this technique you leave your hair in the wind just after a shampoo.
-A little cream to moisturize and you're good to go!
+With this technique, you leave your hair in the wind just after a shampoo.
+A little cream to moisturize and you’re good to go!

-7. Boxing Braids
+7. Boxing Braids African American Hairstyles

 Ideal for taming frizzy hair, thick, long, “boxy” braids are both feminine and practical.
 They are perfect if you want your hair to appear longer.

-8. Locks, Dreadlocks, Rastas Or Dreads
+8. Locks, Dreadlocks, Rastas or Dreads African American Hairstyles

 Inspired by the Rasta community, dreadlocks are today worn by women regardless of their origin.

-9. The Bantous Knots/ Swirls And braids
+9. The Bantous Knots/ Swirls and braids